mfdaves/kobo-db-tools/README.md

-# kobo-reader-db: Reclaim Your Kobo Reading Data
+# kobo-db-tools: Reclaim Your Kobo Reading Data

-Welcome to `kobo-reader-db`, a project born from the frustration of limited access to personal reading data on Kobo devices and a commitment to empowering users with full control over their information.
+Welcome to `kobo-db-tools`, a project born from the frustration of limited access to personal reading data on Kobo devices and a commitment to empowering users with full control over their information.

 ## The Problem: Kobo and Data Ephemerality